-The USML Writing Center serves students in all degree programs and all skill levels.
-Whether you are seeking help with researching a topic, with basic writing skills or with formatting your academic paper to the USML style, you have access to print and online resources and staff ready to help you.
+The USML Writing Center serves students in all degree programs at all skill levels.
+Whether you are seeking help with researching a topic, need assistance with basic writing skills, or assistance with formatting an academic paper to the proper style guidelines, USML offers access to print and online resources and a writing staff that is ready to assist you.

 Writing Center Resources

-Check the Writing Center Course Reserves in the Library online catalog or stop by the Circulation Desk to see the print, audio, and online resources available.
-These resources are suitable for both ESL and native English speakers.
+Check the Writing Center Course Reserves in the library's online catalog or visit the Circulation Desk to see the print, audio, and online resources that are available.
+These resources are suitable for both ESL and English-speaking students.

-Center for Speech and Writing staff, including ESL specialists, are available to work with individuals and groups.
-The Writing Center offers drop-in help sessions in the Library McEssy Gallery on Wednesday evenings from 6:30pm to 8:30pm.
+The Center for Speech and Writing staff, including ESL specialists, are available to work with individuals and groups.
+The Writing Center offers drop-in help sessions in the Library McEssy Gallery on Wednesday evenings from 6:30 pm to 8:30 pm.

-Contact Writing Center Director Tom Dougherty (email@example.com) to make an appointment or find out more about Writing Center Workshops.
+Contact the Writng Center Director, Tom Dougherty (email@example.com) to make an appointment or find out more about our Writing Center Workshops.
 Library staff are also available to assist you with research weekdays from 8:30 am to 6:00 pm.

-and Evernote and OneNote are free productivity tools to help you organize class notes, clip notes from websites, or outline your research paper sources.
-Everything added to your notes will automatically synchronize across all of your devices, allowing you to access your notes from numerous devices.
+Evernote and OneNote are free resources to help you organize class notes, clip notes from websites, and outline your research paper sources.
+Everything you add to your notes will automatically synchronize across all of your devices, allowing you to access your notes from numerous devices.
 Your notes are searchable and allow for collaborative sharing.
-Both tools will recognize printed or handwritten text in photos and images.

-Zotero is a free open source citation manager that will keep track of your sources and format your bibliographies.
-By enabling the retrieval of PDF metadata, citation records are created by dragging a PDF into Zotero.
-Available as a Firefox plug in, or a stand alone application to use with the browser of your choice.
-300MB free online storage.
-Check out the Quick Start Guide
+Zotero is a free citation management system that will keep track of your sources and provide assistance with formatting bibliographies.
+Citation records are created by simply dragging a PDF document into Zotero.
+Zotero offers up to 300MB of free online storage.
+Review the Quick Start Guide to get started.

-Mendeley offers a free version of the reference manager and a social collaboration tool.
-Mendeley has an integrated PDF viewer for annotation, highlighting and adding notes directly on your PDFs.
-Create citation records just from importing a PDF file.
-Both references and PDFs can be organized in folders.
-The free account includes 1GB of online storage.
-Check out the Mendeley overview
+Mendeley offers a free version of its reference management and social collaboration tool.
+Mendeley has an integrated PDF viewer for annotation, highlighting, and adding notes directly on PDF documents.
+Your references and documents can be organized in folders.
+Free accounts offer 1GB of online storage.
+Check out the Mendeley Overview to get started.

-EndNote Basic is the online-only version of EndNote by Thomson Reuters.
-Get up to 2GB of Web storage for file attachments and increased storage for up to 50,000 references.
+EndNote Basic offers up to 2GB of web storage for file attachments and increased storage for up to 50,000 references.
 EndNote offers sophisticated, flexible tools for organizing your citations.
 You can also create bibliographies using a combination of different fields to search.
 Create your Free Account today.